 How Long Does Vacuum-Sealed Food Last?

-Vacuum sealing protects and preserves food for longer, keeping foods fresh and safe to eat for extended periods of time.
+Vacuum sealing protects and preserves food for longer, keeping it fresh and safe to eat for extended periods of time.
 This is because vacuum sealing performs several important functions in preventing food spoilage:

 While oxygen is essential to life and health when breathed, exposure to oxygen can actually spoil foods.
 When the fats in meats, vegetables, and dairy products are exposed to air, they form carbon compounds that create strong, undesirable odors.
 Whether it is the browning of an avocado or an oil going rancid, it is oxygen that causes these unpleasant odors and flavors.
 Vacuum sealing removes all the air from your food packaging and seals it shut, preventing oxidation.